byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - **Forgotten Locks**: Failing to acquire a lock before accessing a shared resource.
 **Releasing Locks Too Early/Late**: Holding a lock for too short or too long a time can either lead to race conditions or reduce concurrency unnecessarily.

-- **Nested Locks**: Acquiring the same lock multiple times without using an RLock (reentrant lock) can cause deadlocks.
+- **Nested Locks**: Acquiring the same lock multiple times without using an RLock can cause deadlocks.

 - **Livelock**: Similar to deadlock.
 Threads are not blocked, but they keep retrying an action that will always fail because of another thread.